nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

 Comprehensive Pipeline for Anatomical Neuroimaging Research.
 In: Corbetta, M. (Ed.), Proceedings of the 12th Annual Meeting of the Human Brain Mapping Organization.
 Neuroimage, Florence, Italy.

-Bellec P, Jun.
-2013.
-Mining the Hierarchy of Resting-State Brain Networks:
-Selection of Representative Clusters in a Multiscale Structure.
-In: Pattern Recognition in Neuroimaging (PRNI), 2013 International Workshop on. pp.
-54-57.

 Collins D L, Evans A C, 1997.
 Animal: validation and applications of nonlinear registration-based segmentation.
 International Journal of